opconWizard/opcon-docs/docs/job-types/zos.md

 Pre-run conditions can be Immediate and Monitored.
 Most File Resource and all Message Trigger events are monitored; the criteria for these conditions are stored in continuously monitored tables.
-All other pre-run conditions are \"Immediate\" events; they are essentially a
+All other pre-run conditions are "Immediate" events; they are essentially a "true/false" test.
-\"true/false\" test.

 ##### Immediate Events

 Each Immediate pre-run event has its own special use or purpose:

-- File Resource \"EXISTS\" Option: Only the \"Exists\" option of the File Resource pre-run is an immediate event.
+- File Resource "EXISTS" Option: Only the "Exists" option of the File Resource pre-run is an immediate event.
 All others are tabled and monitored.
-An MVS catalog \"Locate\" is issued for this type of pre-run.
+An MVS catalog "Locate" is issued for this type of pre-run.
 For this reason, the dataset name used for the Exists option must be fully qualified and contain no wild card characters.
 - Job/Task Resource: Used to check for the presence or absence of a